Architectural & Design Patterns Catalog¶

 Implementation: Retry job processor uses strategies for different job types:

-Implementation (from retry-queue.processor.ts):
+Implementation (from apps/order-service/src/retry-queue/retry-queue.processor.ts):

 private async processJob(job: RetryQueue): Promise<void> {